Homosexuality and bisexuality

 Although this scale is often helpful, it can introduce other problems.
 Everyone would probably agree that a rating of 3 matches that of those bisexuals who are equally attracted to men and women.
 Also, a rating of 6 matches at least some homosexuals and 0 matches some heterosexuals.
 But it is not obvious whether a rating of 4 or 5 should be considered bisexual or homosexual.
 Similarly, it is not clear whether a rating of 1 or 2 should be considered bisexual or heterosexual.

 - A few fundamentalist Christian groups promote the belief that there are over 30 sexual orientations.
 The orientations included:

 - The generally accepted three orientations: heterosexual, homosexual and bisexual.

-- Two gender identities: transgenderism and transsexualism.
+- Two gender identities: being transgender or transsexual.
 A person's gender identity is the gender that they perceive themselves to be.
 In the vast majority of persons this matches the gender they were assigned at birth and the genetic gender implied by the sex chromosomes in every cell of their body.
 (The presence of a "Y" chromosome indicates male; its absence indicates female) But a a transgender person has a mismatch between their perceived gender identity and their assigned/genetic gender.
+This generally causes gender dysphoria -- emotional suffering associated with being transgender.

-- Two dozen or more paraphilias such as bestiality, necrophilia, voyeurism and even dendrophilia -- sex involving trees.
+- Also included among sexual orientations are two dozen or more paraphilias such as bestiality, necrophilia, voyeurism and even dendrophilia -- sex involving trees.
 (Author's note: How this last paraphilia can be actually performed is beyond my ability to imagine.
 Full disclosure: Although I appreciate the beauty of trees, I have never been sexually attracted to any of them.)

 - A few additional behaviors, such as incest, prostitution, were tossed into the mix to bring the total to over 30.